jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 #### C2D
 ##### Direct Methods

-The simulator includes a default set of commands usable as Direct Methods.
+The simulator includes a default set of commands that can be used as Direct Methods.

 |Method name|Description|Request|Response|Comments|
 |:-|:-|:-|:-|:-|